MConnect-Africa/OcrSdk-Docmentation/ReadME.md

 # Isocel ID OCR SDK

-The Isocel ID OCR SDK is a android library designed for real-time identification card detection and data extraction.
+The Isocel ID OCR SDK is a powerful Android library designed for real-time identification card detection and data extraction.
 It supports multiple generations of ID cards and provides a seamless integration for camera-based scanning.

 ## Features